M-Jafarkhani/Puzzles/Rotate Matrix/README.md

-This sample code in Java rotates a matrix by 90 degrees clockwise..
+This sample code in Java rotates a matrix by 90 degrees clockwise.

 Full description : https://www.interviewbit.com/problems/rotate-matrix/